bburns/LanguageModels/doc/report/Report.md

 <!-- Algorithms and techniques used in the project are thoroughly discussed and
 properly justified based on the characteristics of the problem. -->

-Until recently, n-grams were state of the art in word prediction - neural networks surpassed them in 2003, though at the cost of greater training time (Bengio 2003).
+Until recently, n-grams were considered state of the art in word prediction - neural networks surpassed them in 2003, though at the cost of greater training time (Bengio 2003).

 An RNN is able to remember arbitrary amounts of context, while n-grams are effectively limited to about 4 words of context (a 5-gram will give 4 words of